 Keeping Safe as an Interpreter During the COVID-19 Pandemic

-As people who work in hospitals and other settings where close contact is necessary, interpreters are particularly at risk for being infected with COVID-19, the disease caused by the coronavirus.
-As an essential job, most interpreters are not able to stay home and physically distance according to the guidelines set out by the Centers for Disease Control and thus must take extra precautions to limit the spread of the disease.
+As people who work in hospitals and other settings where close contact is necessary, interpreters are at risk for being infected with COVID-19.
+The disease caused by the coronavirus.
+As an essential job, most interpreters are not able to stay home and physically distance according to the guidelines set out by the Centers for Disease Control.
+Interpreters must take extra precautions to limit the spread of the disease.

 What is COVID-19?

 Covid-19 is the disease caused by the novel coronavirus SARS-CoV-2.
 COVID-19 spreads from person to person through respiratory droplets released into the air when an infected person coughs or sneezes.
 People within 6 feet (2 meters) of an infected person may inhale these droplets and catch the disease.[i]
 About 80% of people infected have mild symptoms including fever, dry cough, and chest tightness with the remaining 20% needing hospitalization to treat more serious symptoms such as respiratory and organ failure.
 There is currently no vaccine for COVID-19.

 How to Stop the Spread of COVID-19 While Working in Hospitals

 As we mentioned, medical interpreters are essential workers that come in close contact with many people throughout the day.
 Interpreters can prevent transmission by taking precautions and having the mindset that all people as possible carriers and that all surfaces are potentially contaminated.
 By thinking this way, you are able to change your behavior more effectively.